Monday, 17 August 2015 - Reported by Chuck Foster

-A roundup of recent news relating to Doctor Who cast and crew:
+A roundup of recent news relating to Doctor Who

 - Matt Smith has begun filming for a new drama for Netflix, The Crown, due to be broadcast in 2016.
 The ten-part series, based on the play The Audience, will follow the relationship between Queen Elizabeth (Claire Foy) and the prime ministers who have served during her monarchy, with Smith portraying her husband, Prince Philip.
 [Northampton Herald and Post, 11 Aug]